The Twilight Zone: Film

-Twilight Zone: The Movie is a 1983 feature film produced by Steven Spielberg.
-It starred Dan Aykroyd, Albert Brooks, John Lithgow, and the late Vic Morrow and Scatman Crothers.
+Twilight Zone: The Movie is a 1983 feature film produced by Steven Spielberg and John Landis.
+It starred Dan Aykroyd, Albert Brooks, John Lithgow, Vic Morrow and Scatman Crothers.
 The film remade three classic episodes of the first series and included one original story.
-John Landis directed the prologue and the first segment, Steven Spielberg directed the second, Joe Dante the third, and George Miller directed the final segment.
-Landis's episode became notorious for a helicopter accident during filming that caused the deaths of Morrow and two child actors.
+Landis directed the prologue and the first segment ("Time Out"), Spielberg directed the second ("Kick the Can"), Joe Dante the third ("It's a Good Life"), and George Miller directed the fourth ("Nightmare at 20,000 Feet").
+Landis's segment became notorious for a helicopter accident during filming that caused the deaths of Morrow and two child actors.

 Potential film

-Actor Leonardo DiCaprio is planning to make a new film with Warner Bros., citing The Twilight Zone as his favorite TV series.
+Leonardo DiCaprio is planning to make a new film with Warner Bros., citing The Twilight Zone as his favorite TV series.
 Unlike the first film, which was an anthology feature, it will be a big-budget, SFX-laden continuous story possibly based on classic episodes of the series such as "Eye of the Beholder", "To Serve Man", or any of the 92 scripts written by Rod Serling, to which Warner Bros. owns the rights.
 One plot leaked from the script tells about a pilot who time-travels 96 years into the future.
 Cloverfield director Matt Reeves was signed in 2011 to direct the movie, but left in 2012 to direct Dawn of the Planet of the Apes.
 On August 16, 2013, Joseph Kosinski was announced to direct.
 The studio hired Aron Eli Coleite to pen the screenplay for the film and will not be an anthology but use various elements from the Twilight Zone universe.
 In June 2017, Christine Lavaf was hired to write the script.
+In June 2025 it was reported that Severance Director Ben Stiller was attached to direct the film adaptation after reportedly quietly developing the project over the last 6 months with Dicaprio still attached.